 The ketogenic diet does more than just help you lose weight, too.
 Some studies suggest that high fat, low-carb diets can help manage type 2 diabetes and prevent mental decline.
 Okay!
 Let's get to the snacking.

 What kind of chips are good for keto?

 As you know, there are tons of chips at supermarkets.
 There is something for everyone — Doritos, Ruffles, Seaweed Chips — you name it!
 The problem is, most regular chips are jam-packed with carbs, making them not keto-friendly.
-Most chips are made from potatoes or corn, which are both red flags in the world of keto.
+Most chips are made from potatoes or corn, which are both red flags in the world of keto (say goodbye to any thoughts of keto potato chips).
 The good news is that you can still easily satisfy your chip cravings if you know what to look for.

 Are there any no-carb chips?